rjsparks/draft-sparks-sipcore-multiple-reasons/draft-sparks-sipcore-multiple-reasons.md

 --- abstract

-The SIP Reason Header Field as defined by {{RFC3326}} requires multiple values to one per protocol value.
+The SIP Reason Header Field as defined by {{RFC3326}} restricts multiple values to one per protocol value.
 Practice shows it is useful to allow multiple values with the same protocol value.
 This update to RFC 3326 allows multiple values for an indicated registered protocol when that protocol defines what the presence of multiple values means.

 --- middle

 # Introduction

-The SIP Reason Header Field as defined by {{RFC3326}} requires multiple values to one per protocol value.
+The SIP Reason Header Field as defined by {{RFC3326}} restricts multiple values to one per protocol value.
 Practice shows it is useful to allow multiple values with the same protocol value.
 This update to RFC 3326 allows multiple values for an indicated registered protocol when that protocol defines what the presence of multiple values means.

 # Conventions and Definitions